alantao5056/skill-trade/README.md

 ## Individual Contributions

-Ryan worked primarily with Heona on frontend and UI/UX design (specifically, the Landing and Dashboard pages).
+Ryan worked primarily with Heona on frontend and UI/UX design (specifically, the Landing and Dashboard pages along with presentation).
 Additionally, they managed to implement component functionality before combining with the backend data.
 Alan was responsible for designing the database structure and writing the backend code.
 He also created the basic project structure and set up Firebase.

 ## Challenges we ran into